Function

 UNI_BAD_OPERATION

-If s1 or s2 are NULL, if s1_len or s2_len are negative, or if result is NULL.
+If s1 or s2 are null, if s1_len or s2_len are negative, or if result is null.

 UNI_BAD_ENCODING